The Tournament Logos of the World Cup

 The first World Cup had no official logo but the poster used was a fantastic abstract-style design.
 Just check out that keeper plucking the ball out from the top corner.
 Superb.
+If anything immediately demonstrates that World Cup posters can make great football artwork it's this!

 Another poster, with the Italians adopting a more traditional look for the second World Cup, but a very effective design nonetheless.